leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### The Big Bang Theory of Web Design

->The importance of getting people off on the right foot.
+>The importance of getting people off on the right foot

 **Designing the Home page** can be complex, here you need to cover all the bases, and, *a few other things*: